shunte88/fixflactag/README.md

 Leverages a modified version of metaflac that supports multi-value tags

 Almost pure python3 only requires the metaflac command line utility and should be cross-platform - the later is untested

+Could likely do all of this with mutagen but as yet I've not found a simple recipe